facn5/BooksPostgreSQL/README.md

 ### How to use locally?

 1. git clone this repo.
-2. git install, if something was missing, please install manually to your machine, nyc, pg, tape, tape-spec, supertest, nodemon.
+2. npm install, if something was missing, please install manually to your machine, nyc, pg, tape, tape-spec, supertest, nodemon.
 3. test scripts are : "npm run testbackend | npm run testdb"
 4. to deploy the server, we made an easy script for you, just type in your terminal 'npm run connect', and it will be deployed with nodemon, if you with to deploy without nodemon, just type in 'run start'.
 5. Have fun!